Flavius-The-Person/Flavius-The-Person/README.md

-### Hi there, I'm Flavius 👋
+# Hi there, I'm Flavius 👋

-## I'm a dog lover and a developer.
+## I love dogs and enjoy developing things!
-- 🔭 I’m currently working on a game, Legions Live, which I am developing on my own mini-engine I built in Java.
+- 🔭 I’m currently working on a game, RPGame Live, which I am developing in C#.
+Currently contemplating between trying to develop it with Blazor or in Monogame, Unity, or Godot.
-- 🌱 I’m currently learning C# and Javascript for when I decide to delve further into RPG Maker MV/Z (JS) or Monogame/Unity (C#) and move my current project onto one of these platforms.
+- 🌱 I previously wrote an almost fully working engine in Java for the game but then decided it would be better to use an actual framework or engine meant for game development.

 ### Connect with me: